microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/mailsearchfolder-post.md

 # Create mailSearchFolder

-Use this API to create a new [mailSearchFolder](../resources/mailsearchfolder.md) in the specified user's mailbox.
+Create a new [mailSearchFolder](../resources/mailsearchfolder.md) in the specified user's mailbox.

 ## Permissions